Seminar Course Descriptions

 Strategic Project Management

-This seminar looks at project management from the top down, namely through the eyes of senior management.
+This seminar examines project management from the top down, namely through the eyes of senior management.
 It addresses questions such as, "What are the critical decisions that senior managers must make?", and "What difficulties can be expected?".
 Additionally, for the young manager, the seminar presents insights into becoming a project manager and a view of what that career entails.

 This course will introduce students to the concept of environmental sustainability.
 It will offer leading definitions of the concept, argue for its importance for global capitalism, and show how it is permeating the mission, strategies, and performance of corporations, especially large publicly-traded global leaders.
 Sustainability concerns the ways that a corporation (and any organization) attempts to reduce its harmful impacts on the planet's natural systems ("environmental footprint" defined in terms of such factors as the use of natural resources and ecological services, the production of waste) toward the goal of creating practices that can sustain the planet and corporation indefinitely.